obsidian-toaster/platform/tooling/ansible/README.md

 ## Create a RHEL7 VM

 - Open a terminal on your laptop (MacBook Pro, ...)
-- Execute these lines to setup a RHEL 7 VM machine accessible at this private IP Address `172.28.128.4`
+- Execute these lines to setup a RHEL 7 VM machine accessible at this private IP Address `172.28.128.4` with Vagrant (version used : 1.8.7)

-Remarks:
+Remark:
-- Change the username/password a poolid according to your account.
+- Change the `username/password` an `poolid` according to your account within the `Vagrantfile`

 ```
 mkdir -p ~/Temp/_rhel7
 cd ~/Temp/_rhel7

 cat << 'EOF' > Vagrantfile
-# for running the CD Pipeline we recommend at least 400 for memory!
+# for running the CD Pipeline we recommend at least 3000 for memory!
-$vmMemory = Integer(ENV['VM_MEMORY'] || 4000)
+$vmMemory = Integer(ENV['VM_MEMORY'] || 3000)

 # Override the default VM name appearing within VirtualBox
 $vmName = ENV['VM_NAME'] || "rhel7-oll-penshift"